During pregnancy, it’s important to eat as healthfully as possible to stay energized and nourish your developing baby-to-be.

-A study published in the journal Hypertension found that women who increased their consumption of meat and fish during late pregnancy gave birth to offspring with higher systolic blood pressure later in life.
+A study published in the journal Hypertension found that women who increased their consumption of meat and fish during late pregnancy gave birth to offspring who displayed higher systolic blood pressure later in life.

 Other studies have found that eating high amounts of red meat and low amounts of carbohydrates during pregnancy is associated with reduced fetal growth and low birth weight upon delivery.
 It also may increase cortisol secretion in response to psychological stress when the baby reaches adulthood.

 One positive note about the paleo diet is that it doesn’t encourage you to completely eliminate carbohydrates.
-You can still eat fruits and vegetables as part of the plan.
-It also encourages eating healthy fats and grass-fed, lean animal meat.
-However, to reduce your high-protein diet risks if you’re following the paleo diet during pregnancy, choose fattier cuts of meat.
-You also are encouraged to drink plenty of water.
+You can still eat fruits and vegetables, including starchy ones like sweet potatoes, as part of the plan.
+It also encourages eating healthy fats and grass-fed animal meat.
+If you’re following the paleo diet during pregnancy, you can reduce the risks associated with high-protein diets by choosing fattier cuts of meat.
+You’re also encouraged to drink plenty of water.
 It’s important to stay hydrated during pregnancy.